 Practice in Place at Humber Street Gallery, Hull

-The piece itself is inspired by a quiet moment appreciating nature, and is part of a larger practice-based exploration into environmental ethics and philosophical ideas.
+The piece itself was inspired by a quiet moment appreciating nature, and is part of a larger practice-based exploration into environmental ethics and philosophical ideas.
 Lauren would like to see this deeply personal moment serve as a starting point for others to reflect on their own relationships with nature.

 How do you experience the natural world?

 What impact do you and the environment have on one another?

 Do you feel a sense of responsibility towards the Earth?

 How could participation work in a coronavirus-stricken world?